fightformanhood/fight-for-manhood-site/src/program.md

       <div class="ffm-kicker">10 weeks • Wednesdays • 6:00 PM • Knoxville • No cost</div>
       <h1>The Fight for Manhood</h1>
       <p>
-        This is a 10-week crucible for men who refuse to drift.
-        You don’t spectate.
-You step into the fight.
+        This is not a lecture series.
+It’s a <span class="ffm-gold">crucible</span>.
+        Ten weeks to stop hiding, stop negotiating, and step into the light with a clean heart and a steady hand.
+        We go after the places men drift — and we rebuild a man to lead without fear, ego, or collapse.
       </p>
       <div class="subline">High challenge.
 High support.
 Confidential.
 Men only.</div>